2. MATERIAL ACCOUNTING POLICIES2.1 Statement of Compliance and basis of preparation

 If ownership of the leased asset transfers to the Company at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.

 The right-of-use assets are also subject to impairment.
-Refer to the accounting policies in Section (k) Impairment of non-financial assets.
+Refer to the accounting policies in section (k) Impairment of non-financial assets.

 ii) Lease Liabilities

 At the commencement date of the lease, the Company recognises lease liabilities measured at the present value of lease payments to be made over the lease term.
 The lease payments include fixed payments (including in substance fixed payments) less any lease incentives receivable, variable lease payments that depend on an index or a rate, and amounts expected to be paid under residual value guarantees.
 The lease payments also include the exercise price of a purchase option reasonably certain to be exercised by the Company and payments of penalties for terminating the lease, if the lease term reflects the Company exercising the option to terminate.
+Variable lease payments that do not depend on an index or a rate are recognised as expenses in the period in which the event or condition that triggers the payment occurs.

 In calculating the present value of lease payments, the Company uses its incremental borrowing rate at the lease commencement date because the interest rate implicit in the lease is not readily determinable.
 After the commencement date, the amount of lease liabilities is increased to reflect the accretion of interest and reduced for the lease payments made.
 In addition, the carrying amount of lease liabilities is remeasured if there is a modification, a change in the lease term, a change in the lease payments (e.g., changes to future payments resulting from a change in an index or rate used to determine such lease payments) or a change in the assessment of an option to purchase the underlying asset.